Hendrix-CS/csci151/index.md

 * **Java Programming**: For these assessments, you will begin by creating a Java program as directed below.
   During your office hours visit, you will demonstrate it to the instructor, followed by modifying the program as the instructor directs.
-* **Memory Manipulation**: For these assessments, you will study a memory management puzzle.
-Prior to your office hours visit, you are welcome to experiment with the code in the puzzle.
-During the visit, you will give an answer to the puzzle along with an explanation as to why the answer is correct.
-* **Analysis**: For these assessments, you will mathematically analyze a function.
-Prior to your office hours visit, practice the example so that you are comfortable demonstrating the requested properties.
-During the visit, you will be given a new example to analyze for the instructor.
+* **Problem Solving**: For these assessments, you will study a problem prior to your office hours visit.
+During the visit, you will demonstrate and explain your solution to the problem.
+If it is not correct, you and the instructor will discuss the correct solution.
+Following this conversation, you will be given a closely related problem to solve.
+If you solve it correctly, you will receive full credit.
 * **Data Structure Demonstration**: For these assessments, you will demonstrate the operation of a data structure using the [CS2 Mulch Manipulatives](https://mgoadric.github.io/cs2mulch/).
 To prepare for your demonstration, review Java programs you write in lab in which you built the data structure.
 Also review the appropriate